AurumByte/aurumbyte.github.io/README.md

-Hi! and welcome to the **CodeUnstable** website.
-I'm CodeUnstable and this is where I share and showcase my projects, code etc. which are on Github.
+Hi! and welcome to the **AurumByte** website.
+I'm AurumByte and this is where I share and showcase my projects, code etc. which are on Github.

 ## Contributing
 #### Found bugs or typos?